Nicolasnull/CSU_PowerPoint/README.md

   per slide.
 This allows on average 3 verses per slide depending on how big the verses are.
 - Header slides are simply a section header with only one line These could be used as questions or whatever you need for a slide with only one line of text
-- bullet point slides have a title and then a list of points. simple enough.
+- Bullet point slides have a title and then a list of points. simple enough.
   The user will enter a single line for the title and then loop until done with points

 ### 5) Additional Information

 The first version of this program only contains the verses for the King James Version (KJV).
 We do intend on adding some other languages upon request from potential users of this program.
+<br /><br />
 In order to run the program, you can execute the 'runme.bat' file.